GeoArena: Evaluating Open-World Geographic Reasoning in Large Vision-Language Models: GeoArena

-\textbf{Online Elo Ranking.} The Elo rating system is a widely used approach to estimate the relative strength of different models or players based on pairwise comparisons.
-Originally introduced for ranking chess players, it has been extended to various evaluation tasks in machine learning and artificial intelligence.
-Elo rating provides an interpretable score that reflects the expected probability of one model outperforming another.

-Formally, given two models $i$ and $j$ with Elo ratings $R_i$ and $R_j$, the expected probability that model $i$ will outperform model $j$ is defined as:
+\paragraph{Online Elo Rating.} The Elo rating system is a standardized approach to estimate the relative strength of different models based on pairwise comparisons.
+It provides an interpretable score that reflects the expected probability of one model outperforming another.
+Formally, given two models $M_i$ and $M_j$ with ratings $\gamma_i$ and $\gamma_j$, the expected probability that model $M_i$ will outperform model $M_j$ is defined as:

-where $\alpha$ is a scaling parameter that controls the spread of the probability function, typically set to 400 in most implementations.